cllckn/software-testing/module2/README.md

 **@Test**
 The @Test annotation marks a method as a test case.
 JUnit will execute all methods annotated with @Test.

-**@Before and @After**
+**@BeforeEach and @AfterEach**

-@Before: Methods annotated with @Before run before each test method.
+@BeforeEach: Methods annotated with @Before run before each test method.
 Use this to set up common test data or initialize objects.

-@After: Methods annotated with @After run after each test method.
+@AfterEach: Methods annotated with @After run after each test method.
 Use this to clean up resources or reset states.

-**@BeforeClass and @AfterClass**
+**@BeforeAll and @AfterAll**

-@BeforeClass: Methods annotated with @BeforeClass run once before all test methods in the class.
+@BeforeAll: Methods annotated with @BeforeClass run once before all test methods in the class.
 Use this for expensive setup operations (e.g., database connections).

-@AfterClass: Methods annotated with @AfterClass run once after all test methods in the class.
+@AfterAll: Methods annotated with @AfterClass run once after all test methods in the class.
 Use this for cleanup operations.

 A complete example that combines all the annotations: